 The concurrent degree program allows the qualified student to obtain both the Master of City Planning (M.C.P.) and Master of Science (M.S.) degrees in about 2-1/2 years.
 Students must be admitted to each department individually.
 Because this is a concurrent degree program, exceptionally well-qualified persons may apply to both programs simultaneously.
 Most students, however, apply to one program during their first year in the other program.

 Since its founding in 1948, the Department of City and Regional Planning (DCRP) has grown into one of the largest and most respected graduate city and regional planning programs in the United States.

-The MCP(link is external) is a two-year nationally accredited professional-degree program.
+The MCP is a two-year nationally accredited professional-degree program.
 We aim to provide our students with:

 - Lifelong analytical, research, and communication skills;

 - The knowledge and skill sets to successfully practice planning in a variety of urban, metropolitan, and regional settings;